-That matters because a vendor statement is not the same thing as an invoice.
+A vendor statement is not the same thing as an invoice.
 A statement summarizes account activity across multiple entries and often shows the status of the supplier account over a period, while an invoice is a single bill requesting payment for one transaction.
-The vendor statement vs invoice distinction is what makes statement extraction harder.
-Statements often mix invoices, credit notes, payments, adjustments, and carry-forward balances in the same document.
-They may use running balances, open-item layouts, or balance-forward formats, so the job is not just text capture.
-The job is to identify each transaction row correctly and preserve the accounting meaning of the statement.
+That distinction is what makes statement extraction harder: statements can mix invoices, credit notes, payments, adjustments, and carry-forward balances in open-item or balance-forward formats.

 - Identify whether the statement is open-item or balance-forward.